BV equivalence with boundary: Field theories and equivalence

 The internal degree of $\F$ is called the \emph{ghost number} and will be denoted by $\text{gh}(\cdot)$. \end{definition}

 \begin{remark} In principle, we only need to consider either $\S$ or $Q$, as they are related to one another through Equation \eqref{eq:BVequation}, apart from the ambiguity of an additive constant in $\S$.
-We will nonetheless regard them as separate data, in principle, also for later convenience.
-Indeed, we will see that introducing a boundary spoils Equation \eqref{eq:BVequation}. \end{remark}
+We will nonetheless regard them as separate data for later convenience, {as} we will see that introducing a boundary spoils Equation \eqref{eq:BVequation}. \end{remark}

 As $Q$ is cohomological, its Lie derivative $\mathcal{L}_{Q}$ is a differential on $\Omega^{\bullet}_{\text{loc}}(\mathcal{F})$, since $\mathrm{gh}(\mathcal{L}_Q) = 1$ and $2 \mathcal{L}_Q^2 = [\mathcal{L}_Q,\mathcal{L}_Q] = \mathcal{L}_{[Q,Q]} = 0$.
 In this context, $\mathcal{L}_Q$-cocycles are interpreted as (gauge-)invariant local forms.